 Scotland's Robert Millar is third in the ranking.
 In 16 years as a professional (1980-1995), Millar was one of the finest climbers in the peloton.

-That Millar is one of Britain’s greatest ever stage racers is in little doubt.
-But it wasn’t just in the Grand Tours that Millar excelled.
-He also won the Dauphiné Libéré (1990) and Tour of Catalonia (1985).
-His best one-day performances were sixth in the World Road Race Championships in Barcelona in 1984, and third in the 1988 Liège-Bastogne-Liège.
+That Millar is one of Britain's greatest ever stage racers is in little doubt.
+But it wasn't just in the Grand Tours that Millar excelled.
+He also won the Dauphiné Libéré (1990) and Volta a Catalunya (1985).
+His best one-day performances were sixth in the World Championships road race in Barcelona in 1984, and third in the 1988 Liège-Bastogne-Liège.